HazyGravy/HazyGravy/README.md

 - Cyber security
 - Frontend/backend development
-- Developing a comprehensive lexicon of programming languages
+- Developing a lexicon of programming languages
 - Program and script development

 ---